testmunk/docs/android.rst

 In case you were wondering where these steps come from, have a look at the `Teststep library <steps.html>`_.
 These are all steps that you can be using right away.
 In case you'd like to extend and write your own steps, have a look into the .rb file in the ``step_definitions`` folder and the Calabash Ruby API.

+..
+VIDEO HEREEEEEE on how to use the console

 Calabash Ruby API
 -----------------